CalConnect/cc-vpath/sections/07-grammar.md

 vpath = path-absolute / path-relative
   ; generic vPath refers to any component, property or parameter

-path-absolute = root-delim comp-segment [prop-path]
+path-absolute = root-prefix comp-segment [prop-path]
   ; a path relative to the root of the vObject

 path-relative = *( comp-segment ) [prop-path] / prop-path